 4. Boundary Conditions

-operator block.
+In LBM simulations, boundary conditions must be defined within the boundary_conditions operator block.
 This block allows the specification of different types of boundary conditions applied to the simulation domain.
 It is possible to include multiple boundary conditions within the same boundary_conditions block.
 Each condition will be processed accordingly, ensuring accurate enforcement of flow properties at the domain boundaries.

 4.1.
 Neumann conditions